bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-07-29

+In the course of working on oracles for 2ECB, VRB, 2VCB, we found bugs in GD1 and FastVRB.
+For the former, we have issues with not setting edge types correctly and we are too strict about adding edges for step zero of transform; if parent of source edge's destination doesn't exist, we just do not add associated new edge.
+For the latter, we forgot that we need to choose a specific node to be start vertex for second layer (i.e. reverse layer); if we do not, the blocks we get as output may be incorrect.
+Because we refrain from explicit O(n \* log(n))-time sorts, a lot the orders are not well-defined (particularly when we use sets and dictionaries); we used to arbitrarily choose the first vertex in input vertex collection for reverse layer calls to be start vertex.
+These two details explain why sometimes we would get a correct answer and sometimes get a wrong answer.
+We fixed our implementations for these two algorithms.

 ## 2019-07-25

 We have Gabow-Tarjan DSU structure and block forest working.